ashishdarekar/Kratos_OpenFOAM_adapter/README.md

 # OpenFoam_Kratos_adapter
-This is my my Master Thesis
+This is for my Master Thesis